awesome/Route53-To-S3/README.md

 * Ruby 1.9.2 or greater
 * bundler

-Clone the repo and change to its directory!
+Clone the repo and change to its directory.

     $ git clone git://github.com/joequery/Route53-To-S3.git
     $ cd Route53-To-S3

 Modify the ```bin/.route53``` file to contain your AWS information.
+The file contains extensive comments so you'll know exactly where to put your information.

     $ cd bin
     $ vim .route53